CybersecurityAutomationWorkshop/caw2022/DemoUseCases/README.md

 blah blah
 - Specific use case called whatever
-- demo 1 of whatever (eg between two systems of single participant)
+- demo 1 of whatever (e.g., between two systems of single participant)
-- demo 2 of whatever (eg between participant1 and participant2)
+- demo 2 of whatever (e.g., between participant1 and participant2)
 -  ... demo N of whatever
 -  Next use case of this other thing
 - demo 1 of this other thing
  ...

 ## 5 Other stuff that needs to get entered
-Mine the following to flesh out Sections 2,3,4 better:
+Mine the following to flesh out Sections 2, 3, 4 better:

 ![alphabetsoup](../Images/Automation.gif)